 The TA Program hosts workshops during the academic year focusing on problems and issues that TAs face.
 Graduate students, faculty, and administrators wishing to present in this series of workshops may submit a proposal or email Shawn Loner (firstname.lastname@example.org) in the Graduate School indicating the title, content, and proposed date of their presentation, and describing how the program will benefit TAs and other graduate students.
 Proposals will be assessed on the basis of their practical value and broad relevance to the TA population.

 - Whether you have been teaching for a few weeks, a semester, or years, there are always new issues and unexpected situations that arise in the classroom.
 Come join a panel of experienced Teaching Mentors as we revisit TA Orientation by discussing the most pressing issues and concerns that you have about your TA role and your performance in the classroom.
+All TAs (new, current, and former) are welcome for a spirited discussion of what issues concern you most.
 Lunch will be provided courtesy of the GSO.
-To RSVP, email email@example.com, by Wednesday, 9/14/16.
-Please email email@example.com if you need any accommodations.
+To RSVP, email email@example.com, by Wednesday, 9/27/17.
+Please email firstname.lastname@example.org if you need any accommodations.

-- While not the most comforting notion, with the number of school shootings and other violent events seemingly on the rise, it is imperative for TAs and instructors to know what to do in the unlikely event that something should happen at SU.
+- With the number of school/mass shootings and other violent events seemingly on the rise, it is imperative for TAs and instructors to know what to do in the unlikely event that something should happen at SU.
 This public safety training session will discuss the practical concerns and procedures for dealing with such an event.
 The discussion will also address the specific laws of NY State and the policies of Syracuse University as they concern the carrying of weapons on campus and how they differ from other states and institutions.
+Lastly, the session will address any general safety concerns that you might have.
 Lunch will be provided courtesy of the GSO.
-To RSVP, email firstname.lastname@example.org by Wednesday, 9/21/16.
-Please email email@example.com if you need any accommodations.
+To RSVP, please email email@example.com by Wednesday, 10/18/17.
+Please email firstname.lastname@example.org if you need any accommodations.

-Handling the End of the Semester: Dealing with Stress, Promoting Wellness, and Managing your Time Effectively.
-Friday, November 4, 1:00-2:30 p.m. in Lyman Hall 126.
+Handling the End of the Semester: Dealing with Stress, Promoting Wellness, and Managing your Time Effectively, Friday, November 10, 12:30-2:00 p.m. in Lyman Hall 228